 When tissue is necrotic, there is a loss of tissue integrity, he said.
 “The tissue becomes discolored, there is fluid and exudative material present, and it becomes fodder for bacterial colonization.”

-“Necrotic tissue is dead, non-functioning, non-dividing and can no longer utilize oxygen and nutrients for normal cellular function,” Wolheim said.
+“Necrotic tissue is dead, non-functioning, non-dividing, and can no longer utilize oxygen and nutrients for normal cellular function,” Wolheim said.
 “It cannot become live tissue again.”

-Viable Tissue
+Viable tissue

 The tissue is still considered alive and has good blood flow to carry oxygen and nutrients for its survival.
 It can still produce adenosine triphosphate (ATP) for aerobic metabolism/respiration for cells to remain alive and maintain cell division.

-Ischemic Tissue
+Ischemic tissue

-When ischemic, the tissue cannot produce enough ATP because the nutrients and oxygen are not entering at the previous, normal rate due to the decreased blood flow.
+When tissue is ischemic, it is in an early phase of decreased blood flow but still has the ability to return to the viable state.
+At this stage, it cannot produce enough ATP because the nutrients and oxygen are not entering at the previous, normal rate due to the decreased blood flow.
+Once becoming ischemic, the tissue now enters an anaerobic/hypoxic state, producing less ATP and more lactic acid, causing anaerobic fermentation.

-One example of this process is angina pectoris: A patient experiencing a decreased blood flow into the heart muscle (aka myocardium) develops chest pain without dead heart muscle having yet developed.
+This presence and build-up of lactic acid lowers the pH in the tissue making it more acidic, which can produce pain.
+One example of this process is angina pectoris: A patient experiencing a decreased blood flow into the heart muscle (myocardium) develops chest pain without dead heart muscle having yet developed.

-Necrotic Tissue
+Necrotic tissue

-Causes of Necrotic Wounds and Tissue
+Causes of necrotic wounds and tissue

-Sometimes tissue necrosis develops because of necrosis present at the deepest level, such as necrosis that results from an implant or necrotic bone, he said.
+Sometimes necrotic tissue develops because necrosis is present at the deepest level, Gastman added.
+For example, if a patient has an implant or an already necrotic bone, this can create further complications with necrotic tissue.

 - Surgery